Robert W. Tonn Photograph Collection, 1940s (C4665)

 0.4 linear feet

 A collection of World War II photographs, most from the Official War Pictures Co, collected by Uhlenbrock, a Marine (March 1943-April 1945, South and Central Pacific).
-Additionally, colour, fold-out postcard depicting Springfield, MO (1938).
+Additionally, color, fold-out postcard depicting Springfield, MO (1938).

 Uljee Family Papers, 1884-2007 (S0350)